steveliles/implicit-futures/README.markdown

 ## Current Implementation

-The only current implementation of PromissoryService uses dynamic proxying.
+The current implementation of PromissoryService uses dynamic proxying.
 This has some downsides:

 1. Only interfaces can be proxied, so you can only promise to fulfill return-types which are interfaces.
 2. Creating the first proxy for any class entails some overhead.